Danny Elfman Net Worth

 It was in 1985 that Elfman met then-fledgling filmmaker Tim Burton.
 After collaborating on the score to the hit Pee-Wee's Big Adventure, Burton and Elfman reunited frequently in years to come, with Elfman composing the music to later Burton projects including Beetlejuice, Edward Scissorhands, Mars Attacks! and the Grammy-winning Batman.
 In 1993, Elfman also scored the Burton-produced Nightmare Before Christmas, dubbing the vocals of the animated musical's lead character Jack Skellington.
 Elfman also scored a number of other features, most of them strange fables such as Darkman, Dick Tracy, Army of Darkness and The Frighteners.
 In 1997, he composed the music for summer blockbuster Men in Black.

-Danny has been married to actress Bridget Fonda since 2003.
+Personal Life and Real Estate: Danny has been married to actress Bridget Fonda since 2003.
+They have a son together who was born in 2005.

 The Simpsons Royalties: Elfman composed the theme song to "The Simpsons" in 1998.
 You can hear his voice at the very beginning sing "The Simpsonnnnss" over three notes.
 That's an important fact because singing the notes allows Danny to earn performance royalties forever (as long as The Simpsons airs, which is likely forever).
 In interviews Danny has intimated that those three notes "made him rich", earning him far more than he earned to compose the actual tune.